KasiaFinlandia/Portfolio-Estee-Lauder-PL/README.md

 # PORTFOLIO
 ## ABOUT ME
-After a break related to motherhood, I return to my professional work full of enthusiasm and energy.
-I am currently developing as a manual tester.
+I am a Junior Manual Tester currently looking for a first role where I can transfer my knowledge into experience.
+Skilled in manual testing, bugs reporting, creating test cases and scenarios.
+Getting to know new testing areas has become my passion, that is why I am developing my skills almost every day.
 At work, I am meticulous, patient and punctual.
 I've been working with people all my life, so soft skills are no strangers to me.
-Feel free to contact me.
 ## TOOLS
 * Jira
 * TestLink